earthly/earthly/README.md

 ##### How do I tell apart classical Dockerfile commands from Earthly commands

 Check out the [Earthfile reference doc page](https://docs.earthly.dev/earthfile).
 It has all the commands there and it specifies which commands are the same as Dockerfile commands and which are new.
-A summary of the differences are also shown in this README, [here](#commands-beyond-dockerfile-syntax).
+A summary of the differences are also shown [above here](#commands-beyond-dockerfile-syntax).

 ##### Can Earthly build Dockerfiles